 RESPONSIBILITIES BY OFFICE

-OFFICE OF ALUMNI AFFAIRS AND DEVELOPMENT: The HMS Office of Resource Development coordinates the required fundraising activities and customizes standard donor terms language for each professorship.
-Once the initial professorship incumbent has been nominated and approved by the University, ORD typically sponsors a celebratory event.
+OFFICE OF ALUMNI AFFAIRS AND DEVELOPMENT: The HMS Office of Alumni Affairs and Development coordinates the required fundraising activities and customizes standard donor terms language for each professorship.
+Once the initial professorship incumbent has been nominated and approved by the University, AAD typically sponsors a celebratory event.

-OFFICE FOR FACULTY AFFAIRS: The HMS Office for Faculty Affairs collaborates with the Office of Resource Development, the Office of Finance and the Office of the Dean, among others, to manage professorship incumbent nomination, approval and installation.
+OFFICE FOR FACULTY AFFAIRS: The HMS Office for Faculty Affairs collaborates with the Office of Alumni Affairs and Development, the Office of Finance and the Office of the Dean, among others, to manage professorship incumbent nomination, approval and installation.

 OFFICE OF FINANCE: Coordinating with the University’s Recording Secretary and General Accounting offices, the HMS Office of Finance is responsible for the financial aspects of endowed professorships: fund establishment, income activation, expenditure reimbursement and financial stewardship reporting.